Virginia Commonwealth University (Art)

 For WyzAnt, I have tutored more than 300 hours.
 Although I tutor several subjects and work with students from elementary, middle and high school, I specialize in tutoring reading and writing.
 Because I’m creative and have continued to increase my knowledge about how the brain learns, I use many different methods and strategies to help each child reach his potential.

 I'd love to work with your child.
-Please NOTE: I just moved to the Lake Gaston area and am currently only accepting a limited number of elementary students.
-I work with students within a 10 mile radius of Eaton's Ferry.
+Please NOTE: I work with students within a 15 mile radius of Eaton's Ferry.

 We love Elizabeth and are seeing a lot of improvement in our daughter's reading ability.
 She is always very patient and encouraging.
 She is very organized and knows exactly what our daughter needs to help her read better.
 I highly recommend her!

 My son was the only student in his 4th grade class to receive a 4 on his paper.
 This was all thanks to Elizabeth's tutoring.
 He enjoys working with Elizabeth.

 Elizabeth is extremely professional and very knowledgeable in all subjects.
 She has helped my son improve his study habits and organization skills in ways I wouldn't have been able to help him.
 My son's weakest area is language arts.
 She has worked with him directly on this and also helped him in many other subjects too.
 (Reading / writing are important for all subjects really).
 I highly recommend Elizabeth!
 She is very patient and positive with my son, and I appreciate her supportive approach.

 Ms. J is an awesome tutor.
 She has been helping my child with Language Arts and has done a great job in improving his weak areas.
 She is very creative captures his attention with his assignments and lessons.
 She has spent a lot of time communicating with the teacher to get progress reports of his areas of improvement.
 I would highly recommend Ms. J.